 What?!
 Why?!
 They are such a solid performer.
 I thought they were happy here.
 I wonder if there is anything I can do to get them to stay!

 Maybe.
 But by this point, it is probably too late.
-You need to identify signs that your employee may quit far in advance when there is still time for you to do something about it.
+You need to identify signs that your employee is about to quit far in advance when there is still time for you to do something about it.

 Of course, you’re not a mind reader, and we’re not expecting you to be.
 You’ll never know with 100% certainty how everyone is feeling all of the time.
-You can, however, proactively engage your team members in ongoing dialogue about their goals and ensure they are constantly learning, growing and being rewarded.
+You can, however, proactively engage your team members in ongoing dialogue about their goals.
+This helps ensure they are constantly learning, growing and being rewarded.
 These are all key components of retaining your team.

 So to start, who might be a flight risk?
-How can you tell in advance?
+How can you tell if your employee is about to quit in advance?

 Money is not everything.
 I repeat – money is not everything.
 It is, however, very important.
 It is important not just because it is our livelihood, but also because it is a quantifiable reflection of our worth.

 If you have a team member who has continued to up their skills and contributions, who has recently received additional education or training, who has taken on additional responsibilities – all of these are worthy of a raise.
 Not just a cost of living bump, but a significant raise.
 If your top team members aren’t being financially rewarded for their continued contributions, they will likely start to look externally to find someplace that will reward them.